Budibase/website/content/blog/20-free-app-templates/index.md

 You can even host and deploy Budibase tools however you like, in just a few clicks.

+We've also created a tutorial on how to build a [free inventory management app](https://budibase.com/blog/tutorials/inventory-management-app-free/).

 Sounds good, right?
 Now that we’re on the same page, let’s take a look at some highlights from our selection of free app templates.

 ## Our top 20 web app templates